alexpovel/betterletter/README.md

 Run `make` (without arguments) for more available commands related to development.

-### Notes

-- The delay between the `Ctrl + C` and `Ctrl + V` keystrokes in the above demo is the script actually doing its work.
-  First, the script reads in a dictionary from disk, taking constant time (*O(1)*).
-  Sadly, this takes comparatively long for short texts.
-  However, the script scales acceptably with longer inputs (regular *O(n)*).
-  Very long inputs are required for the actual processing to take longer than the initial dictionary I/O.
-  Hence, this script could run very fast if it were (re-)designed as a daemon, with the dictionary preloaded in memory.

 ## AutoHotKey

 This tool can be integrated with [AutoHotKey](https://www.autohotkey.com/), allowing you to use it at the touch of a button.